 An eDiscovery tool may be used to assist agencies to reduce their email backlogs and unlock greater value from their email assets, though a larger sample of manual testing is recommended prior to implementing disposal.
 Note, an eDiscovery tool may be beyond the means of smaller agencies who nonetheless struggle with similar email backlog issues.
 An investigation into email back-up for smaller agencies and potential testing of free, open source solutions is recommended.

-For more information, download our proof of concept summary as a PDF.
+For more information about the PoC project outcomes, please download our proof of concept summary report.

-If you'd like further information about this project feel free to contact David Brown, Assistant Director Government Services, firstname.lastname@example.org.
+Please contact David Brown, Assistant Director Government Services, email@example.com for further information.